 And it will be noted that these two vessels, namely the pulmonary artery and the aorta, are composed of skin that is much stronger and thicker than the vena cava and the pulmonary vein.
 This shows that the latter have a completely different use from the former, and that what is called the 'venous artery' is really a vein [viz. the pulmonary vein], just as what is called the 'arterial vein' is really an artery [viz. the pulmonary artery].
-But what made the ancient writers call an 'artery' what they should have called an 'artery', is the fact that they believed that all the veins came from the right ventricle of the heart, and all the arteries from the left.
+But what made the ancient writers call an 'artery' what they 231 should have called a 'vein', and call a 'vein' what they should have called an 'artery', is the fact that they believed that all the veins came from the right ventricle of the heart, and all the arteries from the left.